jaspector

 Monday through Friday, 7:30 a.m. to 4:00 p.m.

-Typical inspection sequence: Rough-in and final inspections are standard for one-family and two-family dwellings, with all applicable trades ready at rough-in and final; above-ceiling inspections are separately called out for commercial work.
+Typical sequence: Rough-in and final inspections are standard for one-family and two-family dwellings, with all applicable trades ready at rough-in and final; above-ceiling inspections are separately called out for commercial work.

-Do I need a building permit in Greer, SC?
+01 Do I need a building permit in Greer, SC?

 City permit guidance lists permits for decks, sunrooms, screened porches, demolition, encroachments, EV chargers, fences, new windows, commercial replacement doors and storefront glass, replacement water heaters and furnaces, reroofing, retaining walls, sheds and garages, siding, signs, solar panels, pools and hot tubs, and temporary utility service work.

-How much does a building permit cost in Greer, SC?
+02 How much does a building permit cost in Greer, SC?

+Building permit fees in Greer, SC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.
 Fees are calculated as: Valuation-based schedule from $50 minimum up through $2.50 per additional $1,000 over $500,000..
 Plan check fee: Commercial plan review is one-half of the permit fee, paid at submittal; revisions after permitting are one-half of the plan review fee..

-How do I apply for a building permit in Greer, SC?
+03 How do I apply for a building permit in Greer, SC?

-1. Verify the project address in the city GIS map if needed.
+To apply for a building permit in Greer, SC, follow these steps: 1.
+Verify the project address in the city GIS map if needed.
 2. Go to eTRAKiT and select Apply / New Permit.
 3. Homeowners create a public login; contractors contact the permit office so the city can verify state licensing and provide AEC credentials.
 4. Select permit type and subtype, accept the disclaimer, complete the application, and identify the owner or contractor.
 5. Upload plans and supporting documents, confirm the address and contact information, then submit.
 6. Track review, pay fees, and request inspections through eTRAKiT after approval.

-How long does it take to get a building permit in Greer, SC?
+04 How long does it take to get a building permit in Greer, SC?

-What work is exempt from building permits in Greer, SC?
+05 What work is exempt from building permits in Greer, SC?

-How do I schedule a building inspection in Greer, SC?
+06 How do I schedule a building inspection in Greer, SC?

-Inspections can be scheduled via: eTRAKiT portal, 864-968-7029.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Greer, SC via: eTRAKiT portal, 864-968-7029.
 Requests made by 11:59 p.m.
 Monday through Friday are scheduled for the next business day..

-Other cities in Greenville County
+Other jurisdictions in Greenville County.

-View all Greenville County jurisdictions →
+All Greenville County jurisdictions →